m-guggenmos/remeta_v1/README.md

 _Type 2 (metacognitive) parameters:_
 - `type2_noise`: metacognitive noise
-- `type2_evidence_bias_mult`: multiplicative metacognitive bias
+- `type2_criteria`: confidence criteria
-- `type2_evidence_bias_add_meta`: additive metacognitive bias
+- `type2_evidence_bias_mult`: optional multiplicative metacognitive bias

-In addition, each parameter can be fitted in "duplex mode", such that separate values are fitted depending on the stimulus category (for type 1 parameters) or depending on the sign of the type 1 decision values (for type 2 parameters).
+In addition, each type 1 parameters can be fitted in "duplex mode", such that separate values are fitted depending on the stimulus category.

 A more detailed guide to use the toolbox is provided in the following Jupyter notebook: [**Basic Usage**](https://github.com/m-guggenmos/remeta_v1/blob/main/demo/basic_usage.ipynb)